C2DH/ranketwo/pages/index.md

 permalink: /
 link: /
 ---
-**Ranke.2 - Source Criticism in the Digital Age** is a platform that offers lessons that deal with the impact of digitization and of the world wide web on the practice of historical research
+**Ranke.2 - Source Criticism in the Digital Age** is a teaching platform on how digitization and online content affect the practice of applying source criticism to historical sources

 <!-- more -->